 Final Thoughts on Robinhood

 For the longest time, I’ve known I should start investing but wasn’t sure where to start.
 On that note, Robinhood has proven to be an extremely easy way to start buying stocks without having to pay commissions or fees.
 Furthermore, as I do start to learn the ropes and am ready to take my portfolio to the next level, it’s nice to know that Robinhood continues to expand their offerings.
-While my adventures may have been a bust so far, Robinhood’s options trading platform seems like the next logical step in furthering my investment education.
+Plus, with the addition of fractional shares, the app will soon also appeal to those who want to invest but can’t afford to spend hundreds of dollars.

-Finally, compared to other beginner-friendly investing apps like Acorns, I think I actually prefer Robinhood as it allows me to buy specific stocks instead of a bundle of investments.
-At the same time it’s important to note that this means it’s on you to diversify your own investments — not to mention that Robinhood only allows you to buy full shares of stock whereas Acorns might invest your change in partial shares and other investments.
+Compared to other beginner-friendly investing apps like Acorns, I think I actually prefer Robinhood as it allows me to buy specific stocks instead of a bundle of investments.
+At the same time it’s important to note that this means it’s on you to diversify your own investments — although that’s where purchasing ETFs on Robinhood may come in handy.